Pula: Transport

 Pula had an electric tramway system in the early 20th century.
 It was built in 1904 as a part of Pula's economic crescendo during the Austro-Hungarian rule.
 After World War I, during the Fascist rule, the need for tram transportation declined and it was finally dismantled in 1934.

 Pula Airport is located north-east of Pula, and serves both domestic and international destinations.
 Similarly to nearby Rijeka Airport, it is not a major international destination.
 However, this has changed over recent years as low-cost airline Ryanair started scheduled flights to Pula in November 2006.
 Easyjet offers many flights to UK airports.
 Jet2 also offers flights from Newcastle, Birmingham, Glasgow, Leeds-Bradford, Belfast, Manchester, and East Midlands Airports.
 Scandinavian Airlines (SAS) operates scheduled flights from Stockholm and Copenhagen during summertime.
-Nearby international airports include Trieste in Italy, Zagreb, Croatia's capital and Ljubljana, Slovenia's capital.
+Nearby international airports include Trieste, Zagreb and Ljubljana.
 There are direct flights into Pula airport from London during the whole year and several other large airports in Western Europe during summer.

 On 9 April 2015 European Coastal Airlines established a daily seaplane service from the downtown seaplane terminal at the city's main waterfront.
-Destinations as of April 2015 are Rijeka, the island of Rab and Mali Losinj.
+Destinations as of April 2015 are Rijeka, the island of Rab and Mali Lošinj.
+The airline ceased operation in 2016.

 A train service operates north from Pula through to Slovenia, however, the line remains disconnected from the rest of the Croatian Railways network.
 Plans to tunnel the 'missing link' between this line and from Rijeka have existed for many years, and despite work commencing on this project previously, have never seen completion.
 People traveling to Rijeka or Zagreb by train must get off in Lupoglav and take a bus to Rijeka.

 Pula Bus Terminus/Terminal is the main hub for Istria and is located on the edge of town just west of the Amphitheatre.
 From there, excellent service to a wide range of local, domestic, and international locations is available throughout the year.
 Several bus companies operate from this Terminus including the local service run by Pulapromet.
 There is also a guaranteed direct line from Pula to Trieste/Venice, especially into spring/summertime.

 Passenger ferries also operate from the port area to nearby islands, and also to Venice and Trieste in Italy from June to September.